About

 Bradford McIntyre, Champions of Health - Living Well With HIV, interview on Outlook, Shaw TV documentary, Nov.
 20 & 23, 2001.

-- Living Well With HIV
+Champions of Health: Living Well with HIV

 Two Part documentary:

-Part 2 plays a few moments
+Part 2 plays a few moments after Part 1

 Bradford McIntyre, Long term survivor, living with HIV.